MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 ## About Network ATC

-Network ATC stores information in the cluster database, which is then replicated to other machines in the cluster.
-From the initial node, other machines in the cluster see the change in the cluster database and create a new intent.
-Here, we set up the system to receive a new intent.
-Additionally, we control the rollout of the new intent by stopping or disabling the Network ATC service on machines that have virtual machines (VM) on them.
+Network ATC stores information in the cluster database, which is then replicated to other nodes in the cluster.
+From the initial node, other nodes in the cluster see the change in the cluster database and create a new intent.
+Here, we set up the cluster to receive a new intent.
+Additionally, we control the rollout of the new intent by stopping or disabling the Network ATC service on nodes that have virtual machines (VM) on them.

 ## Benefits